omeryurtt/Data-Analysis-Projects/README.md

 Welcome to my Data Analysis Portfolio!
 This repository serves as a collection of diverse analyses and explorations in different fields, showcasing my skills and insights gained through various projects.

 ## Overview
 Here, you'll find a variety of analyses, each addressing unique questions and challenges within different domains.This portfolio reflects my passion for extracting meaningful insights from data.
+You can find the stories of the Data Sets and the details of my codes in the notebook.

 ## Sales Analysis
 Exploration of sales data, answering key questions and visualizing patterns.